jesse adams stein

 Other projects: Repair and Hi Vis

 I am currently working on a delightful, energising (and dare I say – fun!) research project on the politics and history of ‘hi vis’ workwear in Australia, with Dr Elizabeth Humphrys and Dr Bettina Frankham.
-The Hi-Vis Project is formally partnered with the Powerhouse.
+The Hi-Vis Project is formally partnered with the Powerhouse and Transport for NSW.
 (See also: Projects: Hi-Vis)

 In 2019 I initiated the UTS Design Studies collaborative project, Repair-Design (with A/Prof Alexandra Crosby).